Oasis Institute Teacher Training Path – in Depth

 You may take the MBSR program at the Center for Mindfulness in Shrewsbury, MA, or click HERE to find the nearest MBSR program.
 (Please note that the Center for Mindfulness does not endorse or vouch for these programs.)

-*Note: If you do not have a live 8 Week MBSR class in your area, participation in the MBSR Online course offered through Sounds True and Mindfulness Tools: a 5 Day Residential Intensive Program, fulfills this prerequisite.
+*Note: If you do not have a live 8 Week MBSR class in your area, participation in the MBSR Online course offered through Sounds True and Mindfulness Tools: a 5 day Residential Intensive Program, fulfills this prerequisite.
+If you are choosing this option and intend on applying for the 9 Day Practicum in MBSR, you must take Mindfulness Tools as a stand-alone course first.
+The embedded Mindfulness Tools portion of the 9 Day Practicum in MBSR does not count toward this prerequisite

 - Participation in at least one mindfulness meditation retreat.
 Teaching MBSR is a direct outcome of your experience and understanding of mindfulness meditation practice.
 Therefore, to begin foundational study and training, you must complete one or more 5-10 day, silent, teacher-led mindfulness meditation retreats.
 Click HERE for more information on the retreat requirement.